-Encouraged that growth and development in the aquaculture industry has progressed in 2018 and 2019.
+Growth and development in the aquaculture industry have progressed in 2018 and 2019 but 2018 provisional data shows that there was a decline in net profit.

-It is disappointing that the 2018 provisional data shows that overall there was a decline in net profit.
 The sector is capital intensive, with the greatest cost normally being feed which stood at €19.6 million in 2018.

-Average wage within the sector in 2018 was estimated at €52,896.
+Average wage within the sector in 2018 was estimated at € 52,896.